Head of Unit

 Trachoma Training & Resources

-Below you will find the various publications issued by Indigenous Eye Health over the years along with supporting materials.
-This includes all of our past reports, journal articles, media, and more.
+Below you will find the various publications issued by Indigenous Eye Health over the years along with supporting materials and external reports.
+This includes all of our past reports, journal articles, and more.

 Indigenous Eye Health and Katherine West Health Board have partnered together with Aboriginal comedian Sean Choolburra for the upcoming Katherine West Health Board Health Fest 2016.
 Sean will be conducting school and evening comedy performances in eight communities in the Katherine West region from 17th to 28th September.
 The festival promotes keeping faces clean to stop trachoma and tobacco smoking reduction.News